Pest Control Services in Phoenix, Arizona

 Phoenix's desert environment creates year-round pest pressure unlike any other US metro.
 Bark scorpions are the signature threat — Arizona accounts for the vast majority of scorpion stings in the United States, and the Phoenix metro is the epicenter.
 But the pest picture extends well beyond scorpions: roof rats have colonized the Valley since 2001 and now infest every major suburb, desert subterranean termites silently damage homes year-round, and monsoon season (June-September) drives cockroaches, crickets, and other pests indoors in massive numbers.
 Most Phoenix pest control professionals recommend quarterly service as the minimum frequency, with supplemental scorpion sealing for homes in high-risk areas near desert preserves, washes, and older block-construction neighborhoods.

-Licensed pest control pros serving all of Maricopa County and surrounding areas.
+Independent pest control providers may serve all of Maricopa County and surrounding areas, subject to availability.

 (520) 783-3777